Balaaabduljalil/NLP-news-classification/README.md

 ## ULMFit

-To reproduce/train ULMFit model, the notebooks available in `ULMFIT` will be used.
+To reproduce/train ULMFit model, the notebooks available in `ulmfit/` are used.
 Same requirements are needed as explained before.
 We will need a GPU to fine-tune LM models, this can be done using Google Colab.

 - Notebook contents: